-We’re really throwing it back here now for those of you who might have LIVED by the king of late-night takeaways – the humble doner.
+Making a Homemade Doner Kebab is really throwing it back here for those of you who might have LIVED by the king of late-night takeaways.
 And even if you didn’t, you’re going to love this one for a cheeky weekend fakeaway that manages to be simple, low cost and healthy.
-Treat your family and friends with this Homemade Doner Kebab.

 After a lot of testing and tasting, it turns out that yes, a Homemade Doner Kebab can be easy AND healthy, made in a slow cooker!